Frequently Asked Questions

-Funeral or memorial services can be held at our funeral home without modifications, all vaccinated individuals do not have to wear a mask nor social distance.
+Funeral or memorial services can be held at our funeral home without modifications.
 Please stay home if you are sick or test positive with Covid-19.
 Webcast services may be available, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.

 We are trained, educated, and responsible when handling those who have died.
 Let us assure you that we are providing the same dignified and exceptional care we are known for – now and in the days ahead.

 We appreciate your understanding and cooperation during this unprecedented time.
 If you have questions, don’t hesitate to contact us.
 Together, we will support one another, showing yet again the strength of our wonderful community.

 A funeral is a ceremony for a deceased person prior to burial or cremation.
 A funeral gives the opportunity for family and friends of the deceased to gather and mourn the passing of their loved one, to share cherished memories and celebrate their life.
 A funeral is a vital first step to help the bereaved heal after the loss of someone special.

 If no pre-arrangements have been made, the type of service is entirely up to you.
 Services are usually held at a funeral home or a place of worship.
 There is a wealth of different services, ranging from a traditional religious or military service to something a little more non-traditional.
 Our funeral directors are more than happy to work with you to figure out what would be the most appropriate.

 Can I personalize a funeral?